lubegasimon/odoc/src/parser/readme.md

 The semantics by which the parser consumes the tokens to produce richer tree-like data structure called abstract syntax tree (module `Ast`) by the lexing phase in handled in module `Semantics`.

-The errors encountered while parsing can be found in module `Parse_error`.
+The module `Parse_error` defines error messages for error that occur during parsing.

 Module `Reference.parse` is a whole new parser because it defines own rules for textual data parsing.